jakecush1/php-syntax-guide/phpsyntax.md

         $x++;
       }
       ```
-    do...while - loops through a block of code once, and then repeats the loop as long as the specified condition is true
+    do...while - loops through a block of code once, and then repeats the loop as long as the specified condition is true<br>

     ```
       $x = 1;
       do {